galaxyproject/galaxy-hub/src/news/2020-01-training-feedback/index.md

 ---
-title: 'January 2020 Galactic News'
+title: 'Galaxy Training Survey'
-tease: "Events, Pubs, Blogs, Platforms, Tutorials, Doc, and Happy New Year too"
+tease: "We need your input on preparing and giving Galaxy Trainings"
 date: "2020-01-08"
 ---